dingusdev/dingusppc/zdocs/users/manual.md

 ## Debugger

-The debugger can be used to show what code is currently being executed, the contents of memory as hex or 68K assembly or PowerPC assembly, NVRAM variables, memory regions, and CPU registers.
+The debugger can be used to show what code is currently executing, the contents of memory as hex or 68K assembly or PowerPC assembly, NVRAM variables, memory regions, and CPU registers.
 It can also be used to change memory, registers, and nvram variables.
 It can step through instructions one at a time or many instructions at once.

 ## Quirks